 Working at the intersection of philosophy, theology, and cultural criticism, Smith is an award-winning author of a number of books including Who's Afraid of Postmodernism?
-(Baker Academic, 2006), Letters to a Young Calvinist (Brazos, 2010), Desiring the Kingdom: Worship, Worldview, and Cultural Formation (Baker Academic, 2009), and Teaching and Christian Practices: Reshaping Faith and Learning, co-edited with David Smith (Eerdmans, 2011).
-His new book, Imagining the Kingdom: How Worship Works will appear in 2013 from Baker Academic.
-He is currently finishing a book on Charles Taylor's account of our "secular age," and is at work on volume 3 of his Cultural Liturgies trilogy under the working title, Embodying the Kingdom: Reforming Public Theology.
+(Baker Academic, 2006), Letters to a Young Calvinist (Brazos, 2010), Desiring the Kingdom: Worship, Worldview, and Cultural Formation (Baker Academic, 2009), Teaching and Christian Practices: Reshaping Faith and Learning, co-edited with David Smith (Eerdmans, 2011), Imagining the Kingdom: How Worship Works (Baker Academic, 2013), and How (Not) to Be Secular: Reading Charles Taylor (Eerdmans, 2014).
+He is currently at work on volume 3 of his Cultural Liturgies trilogy under the working title, Embodying the Kingdom: Reforming Public Theology.

 His writing has also appeared in a variety of magazines including Christianity Today, First Things, Books & Culture, Christian Century, and The Banner.
-A first collection of his popular writing is available as The Devil Reads Derrida: And Other Essays on the University, the Church, Politics, and the Arts (Eerdmans, 2010).
-A new collection, Intersections: Essays on Faith & Culture, will be published by Calvin College Press in early 2013.
+A first collection of his popular writing is available as The Devil Reads Derrida: And Other Essays on the University, the Church, Politics, and the Arts (Eerdmans, 2010), and, Discipleship in the Present Tense: Reflections on Faith and Culture (Calvin College Press, 2013).

-Jamie and his wife, Deanna, are elementary school sweethearts and have four children: two in high school and two attending Calvin College.
+Jamie and his wife, Deanna, are elementary school sweethearts and have four children.
 They live in the Heritage Hill neighborhood of Grand Rapids and attend Neland Avenue Christian Reformed Church.